Editise/Editise/README.md

 https://adapptesters.com

-There the content is powered by Word DOCX files in the docs folder.
+There the content is powered by Word DOCX files in the docs folder (DOCX files can be created with MS Word or OpenOffice) .
 The server code is .NET 6 cross platform and works on Linux, Windows and Mac

 More doumentation and information will follow as this project evolves